prilk-consulting/eu_einvoice_peppol/README.md

 E-invoices rely on common codes that describe the content of the invoice.
 E.g. "C62" is used for the UOM "One" and "ZZZ" is used for a mutually agreed mode of payment.

 Common codes are part of a code list.
 You'll need to import the code lists and map the codes you need to the corresponding ERPNext entities.
 Please use the "Import Genericode" button in **Code List** and paste the URL linked below.
+For Peppol, Click on the button on Einvoice settings to create the code list.

 Code List | Mapped DocType | Default Value
 ----------|----------------|--------------